 - Coordinates staff development workshops for faculty and staff to understand the needs of student veterans.

-- Oversees the online U-M Veteran’s Connection (www.vets.umich.edu), the “virtual office” of U-M Student Veterans Services.
+- Oversees the U-M Veteran and Military Services Program website, the “virtual office” of U-M student veterans/active-duty military services

 - Develops specialized Orientation content for freshman and transfer student veterans.